PrincetonUniversity/xicsrt/doc_source/pages/development.rst

   |     added: 2021-01-24 by Novimir

-.. admonition:: Create an Aperature Optic
+.. admonition:: Create an Aperture Optic

   **DONE!!
 (Thanks to Nathan Bartlett)**